Q: What is the legal definition of arson?A:

 Q: When fire departments suspect arson, what do they do?A:

 Arson investigators, who are trained in determining the “cause and origin” of fires, will conduct investigations that may involve examining burn patterns, looking for gasoline or other accelerants, and interviewing individuals.
 If it is determined that the fire was deliberately set, evidence is collected and submitted for forensic and submitted for forensic analysis.
 Once an arrest has been made, the suspect is charged with a criminal offense.
 An arson defendant also may be sued in a civil action.
 For example, if the arsonist has tried to make an insurance claim for the deliberately damaged property, the insurance company may deny the claim and then bring a civil suit against the arsonist.
+On rare occasions, arson convictions are set aside when the expert testimony in the original case is determined to no longer be scientifically accurate.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
 It was prepared by Lawrence T. Bennett, Esq., program chair, Fire Science & Emergency Management, University of Cincinnati.